theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 ***Exercise 7: Write a query that returns the genus, the species, and the weight of every individual captured at the site***

 Joins can be combined with sorting, filtering, and aggregation.
-So, if we wanted average weight of the individuals on each different type of treatment, we could do something like
+So, if we wanted average weight of the individuals on each different type of treatment, we could do something like:

     SELECT plots.plot_type, AVG(surveys.weight)
     FROM surveys